ionos-cloud/ionosctl/docs/subcommands/application-load-balancer/applicationloadbalancer-create.md

   -D, --depth int32            Controls the detail depth of the response objects.
 Max depth is 10.
   -f, --force                  Force command to execute without user input -h, --help                   Print usage
-      --ips ipSlice            Collection of the Application Load Balancer IP addresses.
-(Inbound and outbound) IPs of the listenerLan are customer-reserved public IPs for the public Load Balancers, and private IPs for the private Load Balancers. (default [])
+      --ips strings            Collection of the Application Load Balancer IP addresses.
+(Inbound and outbound) IPs of the listenerLan are customer-reserved public IPs for the public Load Balancers, and private IPs for the private Load Balancers.
-      --listener-lan int       ID of the listening (inbound) LAN. (default 2) -n, --name string            The name of the Application Load Balancer. (default "Unnamed Application Load Balancer") -o, --output string          Desired output format [text|json] (default "text") --private-ips ipSlice    Collection of private IP addresses with the subnet mask of the Application Load Balancer.
+      --listener-lan int       ID of the listening (inbound) LAN. (default 2) -n, --name string            The name of the Application Load Balancer. (default "Unnamed Application Load Balancer") -o, --output string          Desired output format [text|json] (default "text") --private-ips strings    Collection of private IP addresses with the subnet mask of the Application Load Balancer.
 IPs must contain valid a subnet mask.
-If no IP is provided, the system will generate an IP with /24 subnet. (default [])
+If no IP is provided, the system will generate an IP with /24 subnet.
   -q, --quiet                  Quiet output
       --target-lan int         ID of the balanced private target LAN (outbound). (default 1) -t, --timeout int            Timeout option for Request for Application Load Balancer creation [seconds] (default 10000)